ArgonDesign/alogic/doc/fsms.md

 ### The `fence` block

 FSMs definitions can contain a single `fence` block.
-The `fence` block may only contain combinatorial statements, and is executed at the beginning of every cycle, before any of the statements of the control unit corresponding to the current state are considered.
+The `fence` block may only contain combinational statements, and is executed at the beginning of every cycle, before any of the statements of the control unit corresponding to the current state are considered.
 For example (<a href="http://afiddle.argondesign.com/?example=fsms_fence.alogic">fiddle here</a>):